Energy in Poland: Coal

 In 2009 Poland produced 78 megatonnes (Mt) of hard coal and 57 Mt of brown coal.
 As of 2020, extraction is becoming increasingly difficult and expensive, and has become uncompetitive so reliant on government subsidies.
-In September 2020, the government and mining unions agreed a plan to phase out coal by 2049 which coincides with 100th anniversary of Karol Wojtyła being assigned to st. Florian's parish in Kraków.
+In September 2020, the government and mining unions agreed a plan to phase out coal by 2049, with coal used in power generation falling to negligible levels in 2032.